-- Once done, you will be receiving your GLoan in your GCash account.
+- Once done, you will receive your GLoan in your GCash account.

 Can you provide a sample computation of the dues and interests included?

-The loan has an add-on rate monthly, meaning it takes into account the principal and computes using the full amount, even though there’s a 3% processing fee outright.
+The loan has an add-on rate monthly, meaning it takes into account the principal and computes using the full amount, including the 3% processing fee outright.

 In my example above, I picked Php 5000 to borrow with an add-on rate of 2.89% and a loan term of 9 months.

-However, take note that you will not be receiving the full Php 5000, but only Php 4850, as there is a 3% processing fee — even though the computation is for the full amount.
+However, you will not be receiving the full Php 5000, but only Php 4850, as there is a 3% processing fee when you start — even though the computation is for the full amount.

 Looking at the disclosure statement:

-What does “contractual interest rate” and “effective interest rate” mean in the disclosure statement?
+What do “contractual interest rate” and “effective interest rate” mean in the disclosure statement?

 These two interest rates take into account the principal getting smaller every month.
-As we are already using add-on rate (which only takes account of the full principal per month), these are put in here as part of due diligence.
-For simplicity’s sake we can focus on using add-on rate only.
+As we are already using an add-on rate (which only takes account of the full principal per month), these are put in here as part of due diligence.
+For simplicity’s sake, we can focus on using the add-on rate only.